-b) Bringing [a Defendant] In
+b.
+Requiring [a Defendant] to Appear

-Order to Bring [a Defendant] In
+Order to Require [a Defendant] to Appear

-The public prosecutor or the court may issue an order for a defendant to be brought in:
+The public prosecutor or the court may issue an order for a defendant to be required to appear:

 - 1) if a duly summoned defendant fails to appear, without justifying his absence; - 2) if service of the summons could not be performed, and the circumstances obviously indicate that the defendant is evading the receipt of a summons; - 3) if a ruling ordering detention has been issued.